 Your health and well-being are important to us.
 We want you to have the resources you need, especially before or during an emergency.

-Help for members displaced by the recent wildfires in California
+Help for members impacted by the recent wildfires in California

 We’re taking steps to help our members impacted by the wildfires.
-The statewide emergency has ended.
-There are new states of emergency in several counties with the relaxed benefits listed below.
 Here’s what you should know:

-You can see an out-of-network provider (a doctor or provider that’s not in our health plan) if in-network providers are not available because of the fires, or if you’re out of the area due to displacement from the fires.
+- You can receive emergency or urgent care services from any doctor or hospital if in-network providers are not available due to the state of emergency, or if you’re out of the area due to displacement.

 We hope you and your loved ones stay safe.
-The national resources below are available so you can apply for help, be back in your home and back to your life.
+The national resources below are available so you can apply for help, get back in your home and get back to your life.

 We’re just a call away.

 Be ready by storing these numbers in your phone so you can reach us.

 - 24/7 NurseLine: 1-800-224-0336 (TTY 1-800-368-4424)

 - Care Management: 1-888-334-0870 (TTY 711)